awslabs/deequ/src/main/scala/com/amazon/deequ/examples/metrics_repository_example.md

 # Storing Computed Metrics in a MetricsRepository

+**Deequ** allows us to persist the metrics we computed on dataframes in a so-called [MetricsRepository](https://github.com/awslabs/deequ/blob/master/src/main/scala/com/amazon/deequ/repository/MetricsRepository.scala).
+In the following example, we showcase how to store metrics in a filesystem and query them later on.

-The toy data on which we will compute metrics
+Let's start by creating some toy data on which we will compute metrics:

 ```scala
 val data = ExampleUtils.itemsAsDataframe(spark,